GeekyShaik/FirstProj/README.md

 }
 ```

-Ensure that the `TemplateProfileModelMapperConfig` class is properly scanned by Spring or included in your main application class annotated with `@SpringBootApplication`.
-This will allow Spring to create and manage the `ModelMapper` bean, making it available for injection into the `TemplateProfileService`.
+This way, you're injecting the `TemplateProfileModelMapperConfig` instance and then using it to obtain the `TemplateProfileModelMapper` bean, which you can use for mapping.